JoshCheek/seeing_is_believing/Readme.md

 ====

 * Add xmpfilter option to sublime text
-* Update TextMate examples to use same keys as sublime, add xmpfilter option on cmd+opt+N
+* Make TextMate 1 and 2 bundles
 * How about if begin/rescue/end was able to record the result on the rescue section
 * Check how begin/rescue/end with multiple rescue blocks works
 * What about recording the result of a line inside of a string interpolation, e.g. "a#{\n1\n}b" could record line 2 is 1 and line 3 is "a\n1\nb"